compphylo/compphylo.github.io/Oslo2019/Jupyter_Notebook_Setup.md

 talk to the cluster, we need to specify 25 different ports.
 Because each notebook must have a unique port number to run on, we have assigned unique port numbers for each workshop attendee.
-You can you can find your port number here: [RADCamp NYC workshop port #s](https://github.com/radcamp/radcamp.github.io/blob/master/NYC2018/participants.txt).
+You can you can find your port number here: [CompPhylo workshop port #s](https://raw.githubusercontent.com/compphylo/compphylo.github.io/master/Oslo2019/participants.txt).

 > **Special Note:** An "SSH Tunnel" and an "SSH client connection" are two different things.
 The SSH client connection gives you access to the command line on a remote machine.
 The SSH tunnel will allow your web browser to talk to your jupyter notebook **using** ssh, but on a unique port.
 For a jupyter notebook to function properly you will normally always need **both** an ssh tunnel (for making the web interface work) and an ssh client connection (for running the jupyter notebook server).